TimBomBom/Astro/source/content/Research Projects/Measuring Stellar Temperatures/Overview.md

 ## Equipment

 Beyond what I had already, I did not plan on buying any new equipment or filters or anything of the sort for this research project.
-Speaking of what I already had, I was using a Skywatcher Virtuoso GTi 150p Newtonian reflector (not an *amazing* telescope, but **very** affordable), and my camera was a Canon Rebel SL1, a 12 year old DSLR (at the time of writing this).
+Speaking of what I already had, I was using a Skywatcher Virtuoso GTi 150p Newtonian reflector (not an *amazing* telescope, but **very** affordable), and my camera was an unmodified Canon Rebel SL1, a 12 year old DSLR (at the time of writing this).
 The telescope has a GoTo mount which allows for tracked exposures.

 <br>
 <img src="telescope setup.jpg"